Skip to Content

 Carving a turkey

 Step 5.
-Plate and serve.
+Plate, serve, and store

 Carving a turkey